seansaito/fastapi_terraform_example/README.md

 The deployment job expects Terraform backend access and Azure CLI operations to succeed using the supplied service principal.
 Ensure the account has `Contributor` (or more restrictive, appropriately-scoped) rights on the resource group(s) hosting the stack.

+> **Note:** The workflow automatically imports the existing resource group into Terraform state if it is missing.
+The name is derived from the lowercased, alphanumeric prefix (e.g. `azuretodo`) and the environment (`dev` by default), producing `rg-azuretodo-dev`.
+If you change those values, keep the naming convention consistent.

 Fix failing jobs locally using the same commands before pushing changes.

 ## Documentation